 The details at a glance

-Price of admission: Collection and exhibition: €12 reduced price €6.50 Only exhibition: €6.50 Euro reduced price €4.50 Reductions for persons under the age of 29, senior citizens over the age of 65, unemployed peoples, extended families Free admission for children under the age of 16, teachers and the first Sunday of a month Online tickets: Online Ticket (via TicketBar) Online Ticket and guided city-tour:(Provider Ticketbar): admission fee + Citytour "Picassos tracks" for €36 Hop-on/Hop-off Bus + admission ticket(Provider TicketBar): Combo ticket for €42
+Price of admission: only Collection: €12 reduced price €6.50 Only exhibition: €6.50 Euro reduced price €4.50 Reductions for persons under the age of 29, senior citizens over the age of 65, unemployed peoples, extended families Free admission for children under the age of 16, teachers and the first Sunday of a month Online tickets: Online Ticket (via TicketBar) Online Ticket and guided city-tour:(Provider Ticketbar): admission fee + Citytour "Picassos tracks" for €36 Hop-on/Hop-off Bus + admission ticket(Provider TicketBar): Combo ticket for €42

 Articket: free admission (buy online) No waiting in line!